dopamine/lateralstories/call-for-participants.md

 Practically speaking, I’m asking for an hour of your time over a video call, and the permission to publish the chat in a written form on the project website.
 (You will get to review it before it is published.)
 I’d also love to include images and links back to your work & socials, if you’d like that.

 ~

-Please share this far and wide to your friends and colleagues — the more people this reaches outside of my network, the better the project will be.

-Thanks and speak soon!
-Zita

 PS Full credits to the [Techies Project](https://techiesproject.com/) and [Helena Price Hambrecht](https://medium.com/u/675f0c1dc602) for the inspiration for this project.